willgoldby/API-Documentation-for-GetMyWeather-API/Basic-outline-4_21.md

 # What is the GetMyWeater API?
-The GetMyWeather API provides micro weather forcasts.
-It provides the temperature, windspeed, humitidy, and numerical value for the chance of precipitation.
+The GetMyWeather API provides micro weather forecasts.
+It provides the temperature, wind speed, humidity, and numerical value for the chance of precipitation.

 # How can I use the GetMyWeather API?

 Developers can use the GetMyWeather API for a variety of reasons.
 * Provide weather information for users of their websites or mobile applications.

 * Add parameters to their code.
-For example, if temperature and windspeed are above or below certain values, the website content or application will display different information.
+For example, if temperature and wind speed are above or below certain values, the website content or application will display different information.
 This can be useful for sites the make recommendations or predications.

 # How reliable are the results from GetMyWeather?

 GetMyWeather's confidence in its predictions are a function of how are in the future GetMyWeather makes forecast.
 Its confidence is high (up to 90 and 100 percent) for 1 and 2 days from the present moment.
 The confidence decreases as predictions move further out from the moment.
 At 10 days out, GetMyWeather will be only 50 percent confident.
-After 10 days, the condfience range is significantly less than 50 percent.
+After 10 days, the confidence range is significantly less than 50 percent.

 The GetMyWeather API is easy to use.

 # What do I need to use this API?

-To use the API, you will need know simple html and javascript syntax.
+To use the API, you will need know simple HTML and Javascript syntax.

 You will have to pay to use the API, but not much.